jpillora/cloud-torrent/README.md

 #### About DoneCmd

-`DoneCmd` is an external program to be called when a torrent task is finished.
+`DoneCmd` is an external program called when a task is finished with following environment variables.

 ```
 CLD_DIR=/path/of/DownloadDirectory